RuiDGPires/Simple-Turing-Machine-Emulator/README.md

 - [x] Windows exporting
 - [x] Add comments to the text evaluator's syntax
 - [ ] GUI
+- [ ] System for importing other configs inside a config file
 - [ ] Re-writing the Makefile
 - [ ] Extensive testing
 - [ ] Syntax highlighting for vscode